bdowdell/web-insight/README.md

 Your environment is now ready.

+### Option 2: conda

+This method requires installing either Anaconda or Miniconda.
+This method is less preferred because the environment is open to other projects and is not self-contained.

+1. Create a Python 3.11.4 virtual environment: `conda create -n web_insight python=3.11.4`
+1. Install required packages: `pip install -r requirements.txt`

 ## .env secrets set-up

 The .env file is not tracked by git, so any secrets placed inside are safe.